Razer (robot): Extreme II

 Razer's hook attachment was enlarged and strengthened for Robot Wars Extreme II.

 Although it had lost its UK title, Razer still reigned as champion of the Extreme All-Stars tournament.
 Its first battle to defend this title was against twice UK champion Chaos 2 and dual-spinner 13 Black.
 Razer and 13 Black joined forces to eliminate Chaos 2, in what was its last ever fight on Robot Wars.
 Razer's next battle against Spawn Again was a rematch from the series five semi-finals.
 Razer was again the aggressor: it repeatedly punctured Spawn Again's body panels, prompting its constructors to seek safety by driving themselves into the pit.
 Razer's next battle was one-on-one versus 13 Black.
 Following an impact with the arena wall, 13 Black stopped spinning for long enough that Razer could lift it with the arm and lower it into the pit.
 In the All-Stars grand final, Razer faced Firestorm 4.
 Razer manoeuvred its wedge underneath Firestorm 4, lowered the arm and immobilised its opponent.
 Razer was All-Stars champion for a second time running.

 The European Championship was Razer's next—and final—televised tournament, for which it qualified as reigning World Champion.
 It defeated Dutch champions Pulveriser to set up a semi-final against Tornado.
 Razer's adversaries once again attached the anti-crusher frame that had proven so effective in their previous meeting in the series six grand final, but the Razer team had clearly prepared for this, and installed a revised, stronger version of the lifting hook.
 Although Tornado was the early aggressor, Razer's new hook proved far more effective, hoisting Tornado into the air and dragged it towards the pit.
 However, once again, the size of Tornado's framework made it virtually impossible for Razer to drop it in.
-Indeed, commentator Jonathan Pearce wondered aloud during live commentary whether the judges, following the conclusion of the fight, would take a look at Torando's external 'rigging' for future iterations of Robot Wars and discuss whether it should be allowed.
+Indeed, commentator Jonathan Pearce wondered aloud during live commentary whether the judges, following the conclusion of the fight, would take a look at Tornado's external 'rigging' for future iterations of Robot Wars and discuss whether it should be allowed.
 With Razer unable to drop Tornado in the pit, time expired and the result went to a judges' decision, who awarded victory to Razer for being in control of the fight throughout.
 However, in a split decision, the Razer team decided this was an unfair ruling, given that the judges had not realised that the strain of lifting Tornado in the second half of the battle had caused Razer's drive motors to burn out, technically rendering it immobile for more than 30 seconds.
 They therefore graciously conceded the match to Tornado, who went on to beat Philliper 2 in the final to claim the European title.